kevin-xie-mit/bridge-llm-leaderboard/docs.md

 <h2>🛠️ How to Evaluate Your Model on BRIDGE ?</h2>
 <h4>📂 Dataset Access</h4>
 <p>All fully open-access datasets in BRIDGE are available in <a href="https://huggingface.co/datasets/YLab-Open/BRIDGE-Open">BRIDGE-Open</a>.
 To ensure fairness of this leaderboard, we publicly release the following data for each task:
-Five completed samples serving as few-shot examples, and all testing samples with instruction and input information.</p>
+Five completed samples serve as few-shot examples, and all testing samples with instruction and input information.</p>

 <p>Due to privacy and security considerations of clinical data, regulated-access datasets can not be directly published.
 However, all detailed task descriptions and their corresponding data sources are available in our <a href="https://arxiv.org/abs/2504.19467">BRIDGE paper</a>.
 Importantly, all 87 datasets have been verified to be either fully open-access or publicly accessible via reasonable request.</p>

 <h4>🔥 Result Submission and Evaluation</h4>
-If you would like to submit your model results to BRIDGE and demonstrate its performance, please follow these steps:
+<p>If you would like to submit your model results to BRIDGE and demonstrate its performance, please follow these steps:</p>
 <ul>
     <li><strong>Run local inference:</strong> Download the <a href="https://huggingface.co/datasets/YLab-Open/BRIDGE-Open">BRIDGE-Open</a> dataset and perform inference locally.
 Save the generated output of each sample in its "pred" field for each dataset file.</li>
     <li><strong>Prepare your submission:</strong> Send your results to us (see the following Contact Information).
 Please clearly describe your model details and experimental settings, including the inference strategy used (zero-shot, few-shot, or CoT), and note any additional relevant configurations if applicable.</li>